-Name

-Date

-Addre ess

-City

-Zip

-Phone 2

-Email Address

-u represent self?
+Zip 12885 Phone e Email l Address Do yo ou represent self?
 Organ nization?

-1. Resource on which you are commenting: Book Video Display Graphic Novel Magazine Library Program Audio Recording Newspaper Electronic information/network (please specify) Other
+1. Resource on which you are commenting: Book Video Display Graphic Novel Magazine Library Program Audio Recording Newspaper Electronic information/network (please specify) Other Title Gender Queer Author/Producer/Presenter Mai a Kobabe 2.
+What brought this resource to your attention? read that it was the most banned book is U.S. 3.
+Have you examined the entire resource? (i.e., read the entire book, viewed the entire presentation, etc.) 4.
+What concerns you about the resource? (use other side or additional pages if necessary) pornographic nature pics, specifically 5.
+Are there resource(s) you suggest to provide additional information and/or other viewpoints on this topic?
+Can talk about Sexuality + gender : dentity w/o displaying pornography

-Title

-Author/Producer/Presenter

-2. What brought this resource to your attention?

-3. Have you examined the entire resource? (i.e., read the entire book, viewed the entire presentation, etc.)

-4. What concerns you about the resource? (use other side or additional pages if necessary)

-5. Are there resource(s) you suggest to provide additional information a on this topic? and/or other viewpoints

-Revised by the American Library Association Intellectual Freedom Committee June 27, 1995 Revised by the Board of Trustees on 6 February 2017 Reformatted, Reviewed and Approved: April 19, 2018 Reviewed, Revised and Approved: 12 September 2019 Reviewed, Revised and Approved: 6 April 2021
+Revised by the American Library Association Intellectual Freedom Committee June 27, 1995

+Revised by The Richards Library Board of Trustees: February 6, 2017 Reformatted, Reviewed and Approved: April 19, 2018 Reviewed, Revised and Approved: September 12, 2019 Reviewed, Revised and Approved: April 6, 2021 Reviewed, Revised and Approved: September 6, 2022